Inphi/doto/README.md

 ## Fronline Defense

 If you have sufficient disk (and CPU), you can participate in defending outputs from the frontline by participating in _all_ disputes games.
-Simply run `docker compose up` to join the frontline.
+Simply run `docker compose up op-challenger` to join the frontline.